 Action Keyboard Shortcut for Microsoft Windows Keyboard Shortcut for Mac OS X Save the SAS program.
 Ensure that the Code tab for a SAS program is displayed, and press Ctrl+S. Ensure that the Code tab for a SAS program is displayed, and press Cmd+S. Note: This shortcut does not work for the Code tab that displays a task's XML code.
 Note: This shortcut does not work for the Code tab that displays a task's XML code.
 Run the code.
 Ensure that a Code tab is displayed, and press F3.
 Ensure that a Code tab is displayed, and press Fn+F3.
 Note: In JAWS, F3 is the keyboard shortcut for the find functionality.
 Therefore to run SAS code, you first must press Insert+3 and then press F3.
 Alternatively, turn off the JAWS virtual PC cursor by pressing Insert+Z. Reset the SAS session.
 F9 Fn+F9 Note: When you reset the SAS session, all libraries and file shortcuts that you created during the current session are deleted.
 Download the log or results as an HTML file.
-Ensure that the Log or Results tab is displayed, and press Ctrl+S. Ensure that the Log or Results tab is displayed, and press Cmd+S. Download the log or results as an HTML file.
-Print the SAS program, log, Ensure that the Log or Results tab is displayed, and press Ctrl+S. Ctrl+P Ensure that the Log or Results tab is displayed, and press Cmd+S. Cmd+P to open the content in Download the log or results as an HTML file.
-Print the SAS program, log, or results.
-Ensure that the Log or Results tab is displayed, and press Ctrl+S. Ctrl+P Note: This shortcut does not work for the Log and Results tabs when you use Internet Explorer.
+Ensure that the Log or Results tab is displayed, and press Ctrl+S. Ensure that the Log or Results tab is displayed, and press Cmd+S. Print the SAS program, log, or results.
+Ctrl+P Note: This shortcut does not work for the Log and Results tabs when you use Internet Explorer.
 This shortcut requires Internet Explorer 10 or later.
-Ensure that the Log or Results tab is displayed, and press Cmd+S. Cmd+P to open the content in a new tab.
+Cmd+P to open the content in a new tab.
 Then press Cmd+P again to print the content.
-Download the log or results as an HTML file.
-Print the SAS program, log, or results.
 Close the selected primary tab.
-Ensure that the Log or Results tab is displayed, and press Ctrl+S. Ctrl+P Note: This shortcut does not work for the Log and Results tabs when you use Internet Explorer.
-This shortcut requires Internet Explorer 10 or later.
-Ensure that the focus is on the tab label (press Alt+3 if Ensure that the Log or Results tab is displayed, and press Cmd+S. Cmd+P to open the content in a new tab.
-Then press Cmd+P again to print the content.
-Ensure that the focus is on the tab label (press Option+3 if Download the log or results as an HTML file.
-Print the SAS program, log, or results.
-Close the selected primary tab.
 Note: You cannot close the Code, Log, and Results tabs.
-Ensure that the Log or Results tab is displayed, and press Ctrl+S. Ctrl+P Note: This shortcut does not work for the Log and Results tabs when you use Internet Explorer.
-This shortcut requires Internet Explorer 10 or later.
 Ensure that the focus is on the tab label (press Alt+3 if necessary), and then press Delete.
-Ensure that the Log or Results tab is displayed, and press Cmd+S. Cmd+P to open the content in a new tab.
-Then press Cmd+P again to print the content.
-Ensure that the focus is on the tab label (press Option+3 if necessary), and then press Delete.
-Download the log or results as an HTML file.
-Print the SAS program, log, or results.
-Close the selected primary tab.
-Note: You cannot close the Code , Log , and Results tabs.
-Ensure that the Log or Results tab is displayed, and press Ctrl+S. Ctrl+P Note: This shortcut does not work for the Log and Results tabs when you use Internet Explorer.
-This shortcut requires Internet Explorer 10 or later.
-Ensure that the focus is on the tab label (press Alt+3 if necessary), and then press Delete.
-Ensure that the Log or Results tab is displayed, and press Cmd+S. Cmd+P to open the content in a new tab.
-Then press Cmd+P again to print the content.
-Ensure that the focus is on the tab label (press Option+3 if necessary), and then press Delete.
+Ensure that the focus is on the tab label (press Option+3 if necessary), and then press Delete. coae, Dog, and Results taus.
 Note: If your keyboard does not contain a key for deleting forward, then press Fn +Delete.
-Download the log or results as an HTML file.
-Print the SAS program, log, or results.
-Close the selected primary tab.
-Note: You cannot close the Code , Log , and Results tabs.
-Move the focus to the Server Ensure that the Log or Results tab is displayed, and press Ctrl+S. Ctrl+P Note: This shortcut does not work for the Log and Results tabs when you use Internet Explorer.
-This shortcut requires Internet Explorer 10 or later.
-Ensure that the focus is on the tab label (press Alt+3 if necessary), and then press Delete.
-Alt+1 Ensure that the Log or Results tab is displayed, and press Cmd+S. Cmd+P to open the content in a new tab.
-Then press Cmd+P again to print the content.
-Ensure that the focus is on the tab label (press Option+3 if necessary), and then press Delete.
-Note: If your keyboard does not contain a key for deleting forward, then press Fn +Delete.
+Move the focus to the Server Files and Folders section label.
+Alt+1 Note: This shortcut requires Internet Explorer 10 or later.
 Option+1